4Culture Grants + Calls

 2 Are You Eligible?

-To be eligible for Heritage Sustained Support, your organization must be a federally-recognized 501(c)(3) historical museum, heritage organizations, public corporation, and/or tribal government with a two-year minimum operating history of managing collections, and/or presenting exhibits and programs with a focus on heritage in King County to the residents of King County.
+To be eligible for Heritage Sustained Support, your organization must be a federally-recognized 501(c)(3) heritage organization, public corporation, tribal government and/or heritage field services organization with a two-year minimum operating history of managing collections, and/or presenting exhibits and programs with a focus on heritage in King County to the residents of King County.
+We define heritage as the preservation and transmission of local history; ethnic history; indigenous and traditional culture; folklore and culturally specific traditions; and historic and archaeological resources in King County.

 3 Helping you succeed